cen24/A03/README.md

 # Instructions from Professor
+1. Document your knowledge of Git, GitHub and Webstorm by creating a step by step tutorial in your readme file.

-Your commits should have clear messages like:
+2. Your commits should have clear messages like:
 - [x] Task: create Repository
 - [x] Feature: added workflow for using gitHub
 - [x] Fix: changed readme.md for definition of terms